JanLahmann/Qoffee-Maker/README.md

 ![alt text](Bilder/Zgate.png)

-For more details see in [Operations glossary](https://quantum-computing.ibm.com/composer/docs/iqx/operations_glossary)
+For more details see [Operations glossary](https://quantum-computing.ibm.com/composer/docs/iqx/operations_glossary)

+## How to select your coffee of choice

 ### … a Cappucino
 Goal: Cappuccino = No. 4 = State 100